yeonsw/BLANC/README.md

 # Implementation for BLANC

-This repository contains code for the paper "Context-Aware Answer Extraction in Question Answering".
+This repository contains code for the paper "Context-Aware Answer Extraction in Question Answering" (EMNLP 2020 long).

 ## Build train/dev/test set from NaturalQ-MRQA dataset